 - It is succulent hence drought resistant and can survive neglect

 Ginger (Zingiber officinale) is a flowering plant whose root or rhizome is called ginger and is used for spice and medicinal purpose.

 It originated in the tropical rainforest forests of the Indian subcontinent.
 It has been used for thousands of years as a medicinal plant.

 It popularly used in tea to enhance flavor (and also soothe sore throats).

-The root or rhizome of ginger plant is consumed much like rhizome of turmeric.
+The root or rhizome of the ginger plant is consumed much like rhizome of turmeric.

 Health Benefits of Ginger

 - It is good medicine for many diseases due to anti-inflammatory, antipyretic, antispasmodic action

 - It helps in nausea, motion sickness